-Disgraced Russian oligarch wanted over coup plot – FSB
+Disgraced Russian ex-oligarch wanted over coup plot – FSB

 RT (Russia Today)Tuesday, October 14, 2025 at 7:32:13 AM

-Disgraced Russian oligarch wanted over coup plot – FSB
+Disgraced Russian ex-oligarch wanted over coup plot – FSB

 The FSB has accused former Yukos oil company head Mikhail Khodorkovsky and his associates of plotting to seize power in Russia.
 This allegation highlights ongoing tensions within the country and raises concerns about political stability.
-Khodorkovsky, once a prominent figure in Russian business, has been a vocal critic of the Kremlin, and this latest development could have significant implications for Russia's political landscape.
+Khodorkovsky, once one of Russia's richest men, has been a vocal critic of the Kremlin, and this latest development could have significant implications for the political landscape in Russia.

 Was this article worth reading?
 Share it